• Webinars

 • Oracle = 2

 This enum deals with data invalidation.
-If data is updated in the database, NCache removes the cached queries based on the affected entities so that new data can be served from the data source on the next query to prevent usage of stale data.
+If data is updated in the database, NCache removes the cached queries as per the affected entities so that new data can be served from the data source on the next query to prevent the usage of stale data.

-NOTE: Entity Framework Core does not yet provide support for Oracle, so it should be avoided.
+NOTE: Entity Framework Core does not support Oracle, so it should be avoided.

-NOTE: In case of DependencyType set as Other, database dependency is not created.
+NOTE: In the case of DependencyType set as Other, database dependency is not created.

-NOTE: In case of DependencyType set as SqlServer, SQL service broker must be enabled on SQL server as data invalidation requires SQL dependency.
-SQL dependency also requires special configuration change to DbContext.
-See below for detail.
+NOTE: In the case of DependencyType set as SqlServer, a SQL service broker must be enabled on the SQL server as data invalidation requires the SQL dependency.
+SQL dependency also requires the special configuration change to DbContext.

-• InitParams CacheConnectionOptions Class that contains customized parameters to initialize cache with user specified configurations.
+• InitParams CacheConnectionOptions A class that contains customized parameters to initialize cache with the user-specified configurations.

 IsConfigured bool Specifies whether DbContext has been configured with any overriding options or not.